chrisnevers/mysql8/README.md

     dune exec main

+## To do
+The query functionality should return rows affected/returned.
+A separate function should be used to retrieve the rows.
+Create `some_*_of_cell` functions for nullable columns.

 # Contributing

 Contributions to `ocaml-mysql` are greatly appreciated! ❤️

 Please try to keep its implementation unassuming and configurable. 🙂